- $25 per allergy shot visit

 - A copy of the note from your last clinic visit with your physician.

-We will require these five pieces documentation for all staff and students receiving continuing allergy immunotherapy at the Health Center.
-Your doctor may call us with any questions he or she may have.
+We will require these five pieces of documentation for all students who wish to receive continuous allergy immunotherapy at the Health Center.
 Initial injections should be given at your own physicians’ office.
 The health center will not initiate immunotherapy.
 If a student has an allergy gap of greater than 60 days should visit with their private physician prior to receiving an injection at the Health Center.

 The best way to prevent flu is by getting a flu vaccination each flu season.

-During fall flu clinics, SMU offers free flu shots for SMU students, benefit eligible faculty, staff, retirees and retiree spouses, while supplies last.
-SMU students also may obtain free flu shots, while supplies last, at the Dr. Bob Smith Health Center during normal hours.
+During fall flu clinics, SMU offers free flu shots for SMU students, benefit eligible faculty, staff, retirees and retiree spouses.
+SMU students also may obtain free flu shots, while supplies last, at the Dr. Bob Smith Health Center during regular business hours.
+Free flu shot clinics are held around various locations on campus during the fall semester.

 Bring your SMU ID card and wear short-sleeved shirts if possible.